ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 |

-If *Sinergym* and *Sinergym extras* are installed, the **Google Cloud SDK must be linked with other Python modules** for some functionalities to work.
+If *Sinergym* and optional dependencias such as SB3 are installed, the **Google Cloud SDK must be linked with other Python modules** for some functionalities to work.
 Execute the following command in your terminal:

 .. code:: sh